-I’m even looking for a rental right now myself.
+I’m even looking for a rental myself right now.
 “Whaaa?
-A Realtor looking to rent?”
+A realtor looking to rent?”
 It’s true.
-My husband and I decided to rent out our current home making it an investment property.
+My husband and I decided to rent out our current home as an investment property.
 We’ll find another house to buy, but we’re picky, and in the meantime we’ve got 30 days to find an apartment to live in until we find our next home.

 What’s the secret to finding the best apartments in your city?
 A thorough, thoughtful apartment search.

 Consider that before buying a house, you would probably want to see a dozen or more houses first.
 You would think carefully about what features you want and how much you want to pay.
 And you would enlist a professional to advise you along the way.